telerik/kendo-ui-core/docs/framework/mvvm/bindings/value.md

     kendo.bind($("#view"), viewModel);
     </script>

-## Value Binding of select Elements
+## Value Binding of Elements: select

 When the `select` element has a set of predefined options, Kendo UI MVVM selects the `option` whose `value` attribute is equal to the value of the View-Model field.